bjchris32/sms-notification/README.md

 rake db:migrate
 ```

+* Env variable for twilio.
+Remember to rename the `.env.sample` to `.env` and assign the corresponding values from your twilio account.

 * Start the sidekiq server on local machine and log to `log/sidekiq.log`
 ```
 nohup bundle exec sidekiq -e development &>./log/sidekiq.log &